 Snapchat is a social messaging application for mobile devices that allows the exchange of stylized photos or videos ("snaps"), as well as text messages ("chats").
 Snapchat's defining feature is that the majority of its content deletes itself after being viewed, and/or after a relatively short amount of time.

 Snapchat is mostly used by younger people, such as high school students or college/university students.
-However, it is becoming popular among older generations as well, as a way to more privately share messages and pictures with their loved ones.
+However, it is becoming popular among older adults as well, as a way to more privately share messages and pictures with their loved ones.

 There are plenty of different ways to add contacts to Snapchat.
 You can search for people by their user name, have Snapchat look through your device's address book, scan someone's Snapchat identity code, or even add someone who's looking for Snapchat friends nearby!